 All other Human Genetics courses

 EPIDEM 2601 2 Molecular Epidemiology Laboratory

 BCHS 2572 3 Risk Communication

-Other courses must be approved by the Director of Graduate Studies for the Department of Human Genetics.
+Other courses may be permitted, but must be pre-approved by the Director of the MPH in Human Genetics Program in the Department of Human Genetics.

-In addition, all students receiving the certificate must give a presentation in the Public Health Genetics course.
+In addition, all students receiving the certificate must give a presentation in the Public Health Genetics course (HUGEN 2049).

-Students enrolled in Human Genetics degree programs other than the M.P.H. in Public Health Genetics may receive the certificate, with the stipulation that the certificate curriculum must include at least 6 credits of coursework that is not part of the coursework for their degree.
-These 6 credits will consist of the Public Health Genetics course and at least 3 additional credits of work that is specifically focused on ethics or public health genetics (as opposed to the basic science of genetics), such as a practicum, a biomedical ethics course, or the Clinical Genetics Case Conference Course.
+Students enrolled in Human Genetics degree programs other than the M.P.H. in Public Health Genetics may receive the certificate, with the stipulation that the certificate curriculum must include at least 6 credits of coursework that is not part of the coursework for their degree and 3 credits of project or practicum work.
+The requirements for current Human Genetics students include: